Xilinx/imagebuilder/README.md

   If set to 1, the VM is direct mapped.
 The default is 1.
   This is only applicable when DOMU_STATIC_MEM is specified.

+- DOMU_ENHANCED[number] can be set to 1 or 0, default is 1 when Dom0 is
+  present.
+If set to 1, the VM can use PV drivers.
+Older Linux kernels might break.

 - LINUX is optional but specifies the Linux kernel for when Xen is NOT used.
 To enable this set any LINUX\_\* variables and do NOT set the XEN variable.